Follow Us:

 Before deciding on the location of your diving course, ask yourself some of these questions:

-• Who’s getting certified?
+• Who is getting certified?

 • Is there a reputable dive school nearby?